-Carrie Fisher passed away on 27 Dec 2017.
-She was most well-known as Princess Leia in the original Star Wars Trilogy, a character that I have known since when I was 5 years old in 1977 when I caught A New Hope with my Dad at the Lido cinema.
-When I heard of her passing, I was greatly saddened and wanted to do something to commemorate her and then I came upon this 3D Model of the Leia Sporting Blaster on Thingiverse by AprilStorm.
+Carrie Fisher passed away on 27 Dec 2016.
+She was most well-known as Princess Leia in the original Star Wars Trilogy, a character that I have loved since when I was five when I saw A New Hope in the cinemas.
+When I heard of her passing, I was greatly saddened and wanted to do something to commemorate her when I chance upon a 3D model of the Leia Sporting Blaster on Thingiverse.

-I printed the parts over a day with 2 3D Printer, the Flashforge Dreamer & the Trinus 3D.
-The 3D model was very well made and the prints came out very well even without support.
-I did use a raft for the barrel due to its curve surface.
+I printed the parts within a day with 2 3D Printer, the Flashforge Dreamer & the Trinus 3D.
+The 3D models were well designed and the parts printed very well hardly any support.
+I applied a raft when printing the barrel due to its curved surface.

-With any 3D printed parts, there will be layer lines on the surfaces.
-To create a more convincing replica, I sanded the surfaces down with a small file followed by more sanding with different grate sized sandpaper ( 150, 240, 600 ).
-This is the most tedious part of the project and would have took hours if I wanted everything perfect.
-Instead, I picked out a few prominent parts of the blaster like the barrel and the body and gave that the full works and left the rest with just minmal sanding to remove the obvious uneveness.
+To remove layer lines, I sanded the surfaces down with a small file followed by more sanding with different grate sized sandpaper ( 150, 240, 600 ).
+This was the most tedious part of the project and it took a few hours out of my busy weekend just to complete.

 I glued the parts together with Superglue (Zap-a-gap) but for some parts that have little contact surface, I pinned them together with a small piece of 0.5mm long paper clip.
 Without pinning, the part will just fall right off later.

 When the sanding was done, I primed the entire blaster with Krylon Fusion to prepare the surface for painting.
-I had to leave it to dry for a few hours in an open area to dry completely.
+I had to leave it in a well-ventilated area to dry completely.
 After that I painted the entire blaster black.
 I also weathered the blaster with some old hobby paint from Citadel ( Boltgun metal, Chainmail ) with a wash of Nuln Oil.

 Farewell Carrie Fisher, aka Princess Leia.
 May The Force Be With You.